reduxframework/docs/docs/core-extensions/icon-select.md

 :::

 ## Stylesheet Options
-We've included four example in the Redux sample config and is show below.
+We've included four examples in the Redux sample config and is shown below.
 You are also free to use the examples in your project.

 | Name    | Type   | Default       | Description                                                                                                                                                                                                                                                                                                                                                                                                         |
 |---------|--------|---------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|